 This is important for leaders to understand, if indeed “change is the only constant” as the insipid cliché goes.
 Even your most stoic, change-loving mortals sometimes need a break from change.
 Yes “it’s a marathon” but sometimes you need to walk a mile to catch your breath.
 Look for signs of burnout or decision-fatigue, and address it proactively.

 This is equally important for everyone in a startup, whether you manage others or not.
 Constant change can feel like management has no plan and no strategy.
 It takes careful consideration to distinguish between being rudderless and a culture of self-reflection and improvement.

-This is exacerbated by the fact that not all change is for the best.
+This is exacerbated by the fact that not all change is in fact for the best.
 Sometimes our attempt to solve a problem makes it worse.
-Sometimes, when we try to make code faster, we break it.
+Sometimes when we try to make code faster, we break it.
 The difference is that we can see slow code objectively in the profiler and couch the code in unit tests and code reviews, and iterate before we ship, and revert to the previous version in the worst case; it’s not so easy when the change is happening to a whole team, or a major product release, or a cross-departmental strategic initiative.

 In fact, sometimes it’s objectively impossible to know ahead of time, and you have no choice but to place a bet.

 Even deciding what to change is hard.
 Successful companies can stall out because they lose sight of the fundamental reasons they earned success in the first place—the key insights and UX of the product, or the key culture and values that attracted their first hundred or thousand employees.
 But successful companies also stall out because they’re so dogmatic about their strategy or “non-consensus but correct” ideas that when the world changes around them, or scale breaks their previously-correct notions, they fail to adapt.
 It is not generally true that “what got us here will get us there,” and that means deep change is required.

 There’s a mindset that everyone can use to address all of these difficulties: